karrymeng-0921/SafeVisionBench/README.md

-# SafeVisionBench: A Hybrid Multi-Task Benchmark and Evaluation Framework for Safety and Unlearning in Text-to-Image Models
+# UniBench: A Hybrid Multi-Task Framework for Benchmarking Text-to-Image Model Unlearning
 **WARNING: This repository contains model outputs that may be offensive in nature.**

 ## Introduction

-SafeVisionBench is a comprehensive evaluation framework for assessing machine unlearning effectiveness, safety robustness, and cross-task generalization.
+UniBench is a comprehensive evaluation framework for assessing machine unlearning effectiveness, safety robustness, and cross-task generalization.

 ## Features